paultgriffiths/python-cloud-model/README.md

 ## Physical Framework

+These processes are represented mathematically in the governing equations below.

 The parcel model simulates the ascent of an air parcel with prescribed updraft velocity.

 Key physical components include:

+---

+### Aerosol Activation

+Cloud droplet formation follows **Köhler theory**, allowing aerosols to activate when supersaturation exceeds the critical value.

+---

+### Biological Ice Nucleation

+Ice nucleation is represented through a temperature-dependent biological IN parameterisation based on a logistic activation curve.

 ---